techfromsage/talis-cdk-constructs/README.md

 # Talis CDK constructs

-A Talis library of AWS CDK constructs, implemented in Typescript.
+A Talis library of AWS CDK constructs, implemented in Typescript and currently Node v18.16.0

 ## Contributing